hahaxun/mmf/website/docs/getting_started/installation.md

 ## Running tests [Optional]

-MMF uses pytest for testing.
+multimodelity uses pytest for testing.
 To verify everything and run tests at your end do:

 ```bash
 pytest ./tests/
 ```

-## Contributing to MMF
+## Contributing to multimodelity

-We welcome all contributions to MMF.
-Have a look at our [contributing guidelines](https://github.com/facebookresearch/mmf/tree/master/.github/CONTRIBUTING.md) to get started.
+We welcome all contributions to multimodelity.
+Have a look at our [contributing guidelines](https://github.com/facebookresearch/multimodelity/tree/master/.github/CONTRIBUTING.md) to get started.